JohnnyLdeAlba/enigma4/README.md

 A file located in `cgi-bin/banned` is used to store all the IPs that are banned from using the wiki.
 Banned users will still be able to view pages on the wiki.

+# Known Issues
+- Running any script from this system in the command line will create conflicting sessions with localhost (127.0.0.1).
+To fix this delete all session files (those ending with .sid) located in the root directory.